radlee/CapeTownGreen/index.md

 ### Get the code

-Log in to [GitHub](http://github.org) and fork this [repository](https://github.com/codex-academy/CapeTownGreen) into your profile.
-Now clone your fork of this repository into your projects folder.
+Log in to [GitHub](http://github.org) and fork the [CapeTownGreen repository](https://github.com/codex-academy/CapeTownGreen) into your profile.
+Now `git clone` your fork of this repository into your projects folder.
 Do all the work for this project in that folder.

+Now let's configure your repository to work properly as a fork.
+Follow the instructions in [Configuring a remote for a fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
+Fairly regularly, you'll want to check if the upstream repository (the one that you forked from) has any changes, and bring them into yours.
+Follow the instructions in [Syncing a fork](https://help.github.com/articles/syncing-a-fork/).

 ### Look at it